Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Methodology

 \subsection{Simplifications for explaining GNN predictions}

-Our HCP collaboration networks pose unique challenges for explainability due to their complexity—particularly their bipartite and directed structure—on which existing explainable GNN methods \cite{ying2019gnnexplainer, luo2020parameterized, yuan2020xgnn} have not been directly evaluated or demonstrated consistent behavior.
+Our HCP collaboration networks pose unique challenges for explainability due to their complexity---particularly their bipartite and directed structure---on which existing explainable GNN methods \cite{ying2019gnnexplainer, luo2020parameterized, yuan2020xgnn} have not been directly evaluated or demonstrated consistent behavior.
 To address this, we disentangle and examine the two distinct sources of predictive signals separately: node attributes and network topology.

-\textbf{Node attributes.} To assess the influence of node attributes on patient survival, we apply a max-pooling layer directly to the input attributes, bypassing the GraphSAGE and concatenation layers (see \figref{fig:Sage}).
+\textbf{Node attributes.} To assess the potential association between node attributes and patient survival, we apply a max-pooling layer directly to the input attributes, bypassing the GraphSAGE and concatenation layers (see \figref{fig:Sage}).
 The pooled attributes are then fed into the fully connected prediction layer.
 This simplified architecture relies exclusively on node attributes for prediction, thereby eliminating interference from topological information.

 \textbf{Network topology.} To isolate predictive signals arising from topology, we simplify the collaboration networks to contain only HCPs or only notes, while removing all node attributes.
 In this case, predictions depend solely on structural relationships.
-For instance, as illustrated in \figref{fig:ablation}, a simplified edge is drawn from $HCP_A$ to $HCP_B$ if at least one note conveys information between them.
+For instance, as illustrated in \figref{fig:ablation}-left, a simplified edge is drawn from $HCP_A$ to $HCP_C$ if at least one note facilitates information flow between them.
+In this case, $Note_B$ mediates the information flow between $HCP_A$ and $HCP_C$.
 The GNN is then trained on these reduced networks to learn exclusively from topological traits.

-By constraining each model to a single source of information—either attributes or topology—we approximate and explain the behavior of the full GNN.
+By constraining each model to a single source of information---either attributes or topology---we approximate and explain the behavior of the full GNN.
 This separation allows us to attribute predictive power more precisely, enhancing interpretability.